o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/concepts.md

 Product dependencies are generally relevant during asset packaging and bundling.
 With product dependencies established, bundling becomes the task of "shipping game level 1 and everything it references".
 For example, you have a character that is spawned through a dynamic slice.
 This character has a model, and the model has a material, which has a texture.
 In this scenario, the material needs the texture loaded to work, so the material has a product dependency on the texture.
 The model needs the material loaded to work, so the model has a product dependency on the material.
 The character needs the model loaded to work, so the dynamic slice for the character has a product dependency on the model.
 When bundling, you can include the character and expect that all dependencies are included.

 **Runtime**
 A standalone game is referred to as the runtime.
-It can be run through a platform\-specific launcher or in the O3DE Editor.
+It can be run through a platform-specific launcher or in the O3DE Editor.
 A runtime uses the O3DE asset system to access only those product assets that were bundled with the game.

 **Scan Folder**
 Scan folders are scanned for assets during game runtime.
 A set of scan folders are designated in the `AssetProcessorPlatformConfig.ini` file.
 Scan folders are defined when the Asset Processor starts.
 They cannot be added, removed, or renamed during runtime.